Employment and Support Allowance (ESA) eligibility

 Physical disabilities

-Activity 1: Moving around without the help of another person
+Activity 1: Do you have any difficulty moving around without the help of another person?

 This includes using a walking stick, manual wheelchair, or other aid you could use.